ENTRY REQUIREMENTS AND ADMISSION PROCESS

-To apply via Alternative Entry, students are required to undertake an interview with an assigned representative of SAE and provide supporting evidence that may include:
+To apply via the Experience-Based Entry pathway, students are required to undertake an interview with SAE and provide supporting evidence that may include:

-- A portfolio of relevant materials that demonstrates creative aptitude, knowledge, technical skills and abilities, or experience in a particular field.
+- a portfolio/examples of relevant materials that may demonstrate qualities like creative aptitude, knowledge, technical skills and abilities, or experience in a particular field.

-In addition, candidates may also be asked to undertake our CMPP to satisfactorily demonstrate capacity to meet the degree course requirements.
+In addition, candidates may also be asked to undertake an exam or written assignment to demonstrate their capacity to meet the course requirements.

-In all cases Alternative Entry into a HE course will only be granted to students with at least a Year 10 level of schooling.
+In all cases, Experience-Based Entry into an SAE course will only be granted to students with a minimum of the Australian Grade/Year 10 level of schooling.
 Click here to check for equivalencies.

 SAE recognises industry experience and previous studies from accredited institutions.
 Click here to find out more about our Recognition of Prior Learning.